 Banff Boutique Inn

-As one of the most affordable locations in Banff, the comfortable Banff Boutique Inn is a top choice for budget travellers.
+As one of the most affordable locations for Banff, the comfortable Banff Boutique Inn is a top choice for budget travellers.
 It’s a quaint little lodge with a friendly staff, continental breakfast, and surprisingly large rooms.

 Each room at the Banff Boutique Inn is equipped with a full kitchen including a fridge, stovetop, microwave, coffee maker, and utensils.
 You just need to bring groceries and you’ll never have to leave the guest room.